Sulfonamide (medicine): History

 The result was a sulfa craze.
 For several years in the late 1930s, hundreds of manufacturers produced myriad forms of sulfa.
 This and the lack of testing requirements led to the elixir sulfanilamide disaster in the fall of 1937, during which at least 100 people were poisoned with diethylene glycol.
 This led to the passage of the Federal Food, Drug, and Cosmetic Act in 1938 in the United States, giving authority to the U.S. Food and Drug Administration (FDA) to oversee the safety of food, drugs, medical devices, and cosmetics.
-As the first and only effective broad-spectrum antibiotic available in the years before penicillin, heavy use of sulfa drugs continued into the early years of World War II.
+As the first and only effective broad-spectrum antibiotic available before penicillin, sulfa drug use continued into the early years of World War II.
 They are credited with saving the lives of tens of thousands of patients, including Franklin Delano Roosevelt Jr. (son of US President Franklin Delano Roosevelt) and Winston Churchill.
 Sulfa had a central role in preventing wound infections during the war.
 American soldiers were issued a first-aid kit containing sulfa pills and powder and were told to sprinkle it on any open wound.

 The sulfanilamide compound is more active in the protonated form.
-The drug has very low solubility and sometimes can crystallize in the kidneys, due to its pK_{a} of around 10.
+The drug has very low solubility and sometimes can crystallize in the kidneys, due to its pK_{a} of 10.6 and pK_{b} of 11.6.
 This is a very painful experience, so patients are told to take the medication with copious amounts of water.
-Newer analogous compounds prevent this complication because they have a lower pK_{a}, around 5–6, making them more likely to remain in a soluble form.
+Newer analogous compounds prevent this complication because they have a lower pK_{a}, for example: sulfamethoxazole with a pK_{a1} 1.6 and pK_{a2} 5.7, making them more likely to remain in a soluble form.

 Sulfa drugs were shown to improve life expectancy in the years following their wide adoption.
 Because sulfa drugs were not effective against tuberculosis (TB), researchers could track the differences in mortality rates between conditions sulfa could treat and those it could not.
 A study of sulfa drugs—a major medical breakthrough in the 1930s—found they significantly reduced U.S. mortality rates for several infectious diseases.
 Between 1937 and 1943, sulfa drugs lowered maternal mortality by 25–40%, pneumonia mortality by 17–36%, and scarlet fever mortality by 52–67%.
 Overall, they reduced mortality by 2–4% and increased life expectancy by 0.4 to 0.8 years.

 Many thousands of molecules containing the sulfanilamide structure have been created since its discovery (by one account, over 5,400 permutations by 1945), yielding improved formulations with greater effectiveness and less toxicity.
-Sulfa drugs are still widely used for conditions such as acne and urinary tract infections, and are receiving renewed interest for the treatment of infections caused by bacteria resistant to other antibiotics.
+Sulfa drugs are still widely used for conditions such as acne and urinary tract infections, and molecules with a sulfonamide subunit are receiving growing interest with substances having antibacterial, antifungal, antiparasitic, antioxidant, and antitumour properties.